Environmental degradation: Population growth

 Graph of human population from 10,000 BCE to 2000 CE.
 It shows sevenfold rise in world population that has taken place since the end of the seventeenth century.

 The human population on Earth is expanding rapidly, which together with even more rapid economic growth is the main cause of the degradation of the environment.
 Humanity's appetite for resources is disrupting the environment's natural equilibrium.
 Production industries are venting smoke into the atmosphere and discharging chemicals that are polluting water resources.
 The smoke includes detrimental gases such as carbon monoxide and sulphur dioxide.
 The high levels of pollution in the atmosphere form layers that are eventually absorbed into the atmosphere.
 Organic compounds such as chlorofluorocarbons (CFCs) have generated an opening in the ozone layer, which admits higher levels of ultraviolet radiation, putting the globe at risk.

 The available fresh water being affected by the climate is also being stretched across an ever-increasing global population.
 It is estimated that almost a quarter of the global population is living in an area that is using more than 20% of their renewable water supply; water use will rise with population while the water supply is also being aggravated by decreases in streamflow and groundwater caused by climate change.
 Even though some areas may see an increase in freshwater supply from an uneven distribution of precipitation increase, an increased use of water supply is expected.

 An increased population means increased withdrawals from the water supply for domestic, agricultural, and industrial uses, the largest of these being agriculture, believed to be the major non-climate driver of environmental change and water deterioration.
 The next 50 years will likely be the last period of rapid agricultural expansion, but the larger and wealthier population over this time will demand more agriculture.

 Population increase over the last two decades, at least in the United States, has also been accompanied by a shift to an increase in urban areas from rural areas, which concentrates the demand for water into certain areas, and puts stress on the fresh water supply from industrial and human contaminants.
 Urbanization causes overcrowding and increasingly unsanitary living conditions, especially in developing countries, which in turn exposes an increasingly number of people to disease.
 About 79% of the world's population is in developing countries, which lack access to sanitary water and sewer systems, giving rises to disease and deaths from contaminated water and increased numbers of disease-carrying insects.

+A 2026 study published in Sustainable Development contended that continuing to slow population growth and gradually reduce the human population to 4 billion by 2200 is a path towards sustainability which will help decrease overconsumption of resources, wildlife defaunation, pollution levels and greenhouse gas emissions.